 With AnyLogic, it would be possible to expand the primarily discrete-event model using agent-based and system-dynamic approaches.
 In addition, AnyLogic’s capabilities for creating user-friendly and engaging interfaces made it easy for other users to experiment with the patient flow simulation model and change the input parameters without additional training.

 The AnyLogic patient flow simulation model offered various ways to improve the outpatient clinic’s operational efficiency and patient satisfaction.
 The patient flow simulation model did not require special skills to use and provided detailed output statistics that included:

 - Staff time utilization and overtime amount.

 - Patient waiting time, and more.

-The obtained data allowed users to see how the schedule affected the clinic’s working process and provided insight to choose better staff management policies.
+The obtained data allowed users to see how the schedule affected the clinic’s work processes and provided insight for improving patient flow at the outpatient clinic and choosing better staff management policies.

 AnyLogic presented a method to test theories before implementing them in the clinic and gave different forecasts.
 In addition, the discrete-event model could be expanded with other simulation approaches if needed.
 This feature made the model more adjustable to design a predictive appointment scheduling system in other outpatient clinics with similar settings.